 The 1st Day of Gracious Living

-The tradition of the Day of Gracious Living continued year after year, always falling around the same day (Wednesday, 7th to 9th week of class).
+The tradition of the Day of Gracious Living continued year after year, always falling around the same day (Wednesday, Seventh to Ninth Week of class).
 Though most students and faculty enjoyed the condoned day free of work, the day just “happened” to fall in the middle of the busiest period of class.
-Some complained about having to rework entire curriculum schedules, others argued that a day of doing little or no work contributed to little more than sloth amongst the student body.
+Some complained about having to rework entire curriculum schedules.
+Others argued that a day of doing little or no work contributed to little more than sloth among the student body.

 The Twister of 1980

-The day took on a much different meaning exactly 6 years after its inception.
-On Tuesday May 13th, 1980, a massive tornado struck the city of Kalamazoo viciously and suddenly during the middle of the day.
+The day took on a much different meaning exactly six years after its inception.
+On Tuesday, May 13, 1980, a massive tornado struck the city of Kalamazoo viciously and suddenly during the middle of the day.
 The twister traveled almost directly down W. Main st. into downtown, destroying houses, cars, businesses and anything else in its path.
 After the devastation, several people lost their lives, and damaged totaled more than $50 million to the city.

 Kalamazoo College was lucky enough only to sustain minor damages — the tornado clipped the tennis courts and damaged only a few cars, luckily there were no injuries to students here.
 However in the wake of the disaster, many Kalamazoo College students decided to graciously weather the storm.
 Students formed groups and toured the local community for damage, helping residents and businesses clean up the debris and damage.
 In this way students spent their Day of Gracious Living giving back to the community, with much praise and thanks from local residents.